ymauray/deborah/README.md

 <h2 align="center"></h2>
 <p align="center" style="color: red;"><b>WARNING</b></p>
 <p align="center">
-    <tt>deborah</tt> is in early alpha stage, and should absolutely and definitely not be used in production.<br/>
+    <tt>deborah</tt> is still in development, and should absolutely and definitely not be used in production.<br/>
     Some functionalities are missing, others are broken.
 </p>
 <h1 align="center">